nats-io/natscli/AUTH.md

 x
 ```

-And we confirm the limits are applied by subscribing to an invalid subject:
+And we confirm the restrictions are applied by subscribing to an invalid subject:

 ```
 # nats req other x --creds myuser.cred